 In Grades 8 and 9, most of the classes are single-gender which allows for boys and girls to settle into the own environments, but from Grade 10, classes are combined with the Diocesan School for Girls (DSG).
 This gives pupils to co-educational experience and, thus, optimises both schools’ resources and strengths.

-Pupils write the matriculation examination of the Independent Examination Board (IEB) which enjoys a high profile both within South Africa and abroad.
+The IEB has a high profile both within South Africa and abroad.
 The IEB is benchmarked with the Scottish Highers and with the New South Wales education authority in Australia.
 Pupils with an IEB matriculation certificate have gained access to British universities when backed by an ‘A Aggregate’ which amounts to an average of 75%+ across the six subjects written.